chitangchin/InteractiveSystemDesign/ReadME.md

 ## The goal

 <p>
-  I want to focus on a more interactive learning experience with System Design.
+  I want to focus on a more interactive JavaScript learning experience with System Design.
 Rather than reading the textbook for Grokking System Design Interview, I want to design the system using console commands, tests, and simpler indicators of why a b and c are implemented and what is it actually doing.

 Here you will find steps for Caching, Load Balancing, and Partitioning will timeout for 4-5 seconds console logging what is actually happening in the moment and why we have it in place.